obsidian-tasks-group/obsidian-tasks/docs/Queries/About Queries.md

 ### Capitals in Query Instructions - Case Insensitivity

 > [!released]
-> The ability to use capital letters in query instructions was introduced in Tasks X.Y.Z.
+> The ability to use capital letters in query instructions was introduced in Tasks 5.2.0.

 Almost all Tasks query instructions are now case-INsensitive: they can now be typed with capital letters.
 This is especially helpful when typing them on mobile phones, and for emphasising important words.